Torh-21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 6-third_line script displays  the  third line of the file iacta.
 The 7-file script  creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 The 8-cwd_state script writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it will be overwritten.
 If the file ls_cwd_content does not exist, it will create it.
+The 9-duplicate_last_line script duplicates the last line of the file iacta.